fetchai/apps-wallet-chrome-extension/README.md

+Each file in views folder represents one  of
+8 original wireframes + history ( the infinite scroll )

+utils, views, services and dumb_components are main folders

+react-expanded-animated is a public module I changed a bit and  must rename hence moving from node-modules

+TO INSTALL

+in serialization/transaction version flag in node modules must be changed from 2 to 3 after running npm install, then cd into node_modules and run npm run build.
+This is temp until I update which version of sdk it is running on.
+When I started it the sdk on npm has since been updated so i need to update which methods I am using.

 # Fetch.ai <todo name> Browser Extension

 This extension allows one to send and receive funds on the Fetch.ai Blockchain, create a Wallet, store funds